Money Talks (The Kinks song)

-"Money Talks" is a song by the British rock band The Kinks.
-Written by Ray Davies, the song appeared on the band's critically panned album, Preservation Act 2.
+"Money Talks" is a song by the British rock band the Kinks.
+Written by Ray Davies, the song appeared on the band's album Preservation Act 2.

 Lyrics

 The lyrics of "Money Talks" are part of the story-line of Preservation Act 2.
-As described by author Andrew Hickey, the track is "just a description of Flash's 'philosophy' - that no one is incorruptible and that anyone will do anything for enough money."
+As described by author Andrew Hickey, the track is "just a description of Flash's 'philosophy' – that no one is incorruptible and that anyone will do anything for enough money."

 Release

 "Money Talks" was released on the album Preservation Act 2, where it was the fourth track on the first side.
-That same month, the song saw single release in America (as well as Japan and Germany), backed with "Here Comes Flash" (which had appeared on the previous album, Preservation Act 1.)
-The single was not met with much success, like many Kinks singles of the period, as it did not chart in any country.
+That same month, the song saw single release in America (as well as Japan and Germany), backed with "Here Comes Flash" (which had appeared on the previous album, Preservation Act 1).
+The single did not chart in any country.

 Reception

-Cash Box said that the Kinks "come dynamically across with a strong rocker, capturing a strong T. Rex-Rolling Stones feel throughout" also saying that "infectious as a disk can be, this one is really saying something.."
+Cash Box said that the Kinks "come dynamically across with a strong rocker, capturing a strong T. Rex–Rolling Stones feel throughout" also saying that "infectious as a disk can be, this one is really saying something..."